Shanghai Free-Trade Zone: Real estate

 Given that the FTZ amalgamated two existing bonded zones—Waigaoqiao and Yangshan—a large percentage of its total area is given over to industrial use.
 Moreover, commercial space was quickly snatched up by speculators betting on the future desirability of the zone's preferential policies.
 This drove up office rents in the FTZ and has created a bubble in the sector.
 In response, the Shanghai municipal government implemented measures to rezone industrial districts for commercial and R&D usage.
 Notably, enterprises are permitted to register virtual offices in the FTZ, through which they can still enjoy the zone's distinctive regulations.

 Foreign investment

 The zone introduces a number of reforms designed to create a preferential environment for foreign investment.
-On 18 September 2013, the State Council published a list of 18 service industries to receive more relaxed policies in the zone, including medical services, value-added telecommunications, ocean freight & international ship management and banking.
+On 18 September 2013, the State Council published a list of 18 service industries to receive more relaxed policies in the zone, including medical services, value-added telecommunications, ocean freight and international ship management and banking.

 Another important feature of the zone is found in its "negative list" approach to foreign investment, which is permitted in all sectors unless explicitly prohibited by the inclusion of a given sector on the Negative List published by the Shanghai municipal government.
 The 16 sectors thus named as restricted or prohibited for foreign investment are organized as follows: